hujunjie11/TODO/docker_record.md

 ~~~shell
 sudo docker rmi 'sudo docker images --filter 'dangling=true' -q --no-trunc'
 ~~~
-extension-how to remove all containers which are not running: use command:
+### extension - how to remove all containers which are not running:
+use command:
 ~~~shell
 docker rm 'docker ps -aq --no-trunc --filter "status=exited"'